 January 11, 2022

 In the United States, cancer is one of the leading causes of death every year.
-According to the American Cancer Society, around 1.8 million new cancer cases were diagnosed in 2020, with approximately 606,520 cancer deaths taking place.
+According to the American Cancer Society, around 1.8 million new cancer cases were diagnosed in 2020, with approximately 606,520 deaths taking place.

 Cancer is a condition in which some cells grow abnormally, divide quickly, and spread to other parts of the body.
-Cancer can begin practically anywhere in the trillions of cells that make up the human body.
+It can begin practically anywhere in the trillions of cells that make up the human body.
 According to the National Cancer Institute, there are over 100 malignancies that originate from various cell types, and these malignancies are found in different body organs.
 Research is still being done to help comprehend and treat these varied conditions.

 Cancer treatment and medications have evolved, as time and technology have progressed.
 In recent years, we've seen various approaches that work to enable healing.
 One such approach today is personalized cancer treatment.
 Let us delve deeper into its details: